marre/st1-serverless-ts/readme.md

 cat data/dump-2018-05-28.json | ts-node src/st1parse.ts > data/tweets-2018-05-28.parsed.json
 ```

-The resulting file can then be uploaded to the s3 bucket.
+The resulting file can then be uploaded to a s3 bucket.